Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: Normal approximations

 Furthermore, given any integer $n\in \N$ and any real $\tau\in (0, \sqrt{\lambda/\mu})$, one has, uniformly for all $x\in \overline{B_{\mu,\lambda}}(\tau)$ and as $\lambda/\mu\to \infty$,

 In particular, if $n=1$, one has, as $\lambda/\mu\to \infty$,

 \end{theorem}

+The expansion of the log-ratio in Theorem~\ref{thm:LLT} builds on two general ingredients: the infinite divisibility of the inverse Gaussian distribution, which makes it possible to represent an inverse Gaussian random variable as a sum of independent inverse Gaussian random variables with suitably chosen parameters, and the classical Edgeworth series for sums of independent random variables, originally introduced by \citet{Edgeworth1905}.

+The convergence properties of Edgeworth series were rigorously analyzed by \cite{MR14626} through Fourier methods and earlier results of Cram\'er.
+In their general form, these expansions are well documented; see, e.g., \cite{MR1295242} and \cite{MR3396213}.
+A key contribution of the present article is to provide an explicit derivation of such expansions for the inverse Gaussian distribution, where explicit computations of this kind are less commonly found in the literature.
+Analogous explicit expansions were previously obtained for the central and noncentral chi-square distributions by \citet{MR4466042}.

-\cite{MR207011} was the first to derive explicit local approximations akin to those in Theorem~\ref{thm:LLT} for the Poisson, binomial and negative binomial distributions.
-These approximations were based on Fourier analysis results from~\cite{MR14626}.
-The Fourier analysis approach is now ubiquitous in statistics; see, e.g., \cite{MR1295242} for a general reference.
+It is worth noting that Edgeworth-type expansions are applicable to both continuous and lattice distributions.
+For instance, \cite{MR207011} was the first to employ the Fourier approach of Esseen to derive explicit local approximations, akin to those in Theorem~\ref{thm:LLT}, for the Poisson, binomial, and negative binomial distributions.

-An elementary approach using Taylor expansions and Stirling's formula was later introduced by~\cite{MR538319} to obtain similar local approximations for the binomial distribution as well as refined continuity corrections.
-Non-asymptotic version of Cressie's results were derived by \cite{MR4340237} to improve Tusnády's inequality in the bulk, a critical component in demonstrating the Komlós--Major--Tusnády approximation that controls the deviations between the empirical process and an appropriate sequence of Brownian bridges on the same probability space.
-The approach of Cressie was also adapted by~\cite{MR4630543} to the negative binomial setting in order to study the asymptotics of the median and settle a problem left open by~\cite{MR4135709}.
-The proof of Theorem~\ref{thm:LLT} relies on a similar elementary approach; see Appendix~\ref{app:proofs.univariate}.
+An alternative elementary method based on Taylor expansions and Stirling's formula was introduced by \cite{MR538319} to obtain local approximations for the binomial distribution, along with refined continuity corrections.
+Non-asymptotic extensions of those results were provided by \cite{MR4340237} to sharpen Tusnády's inequality in the ``bulk'' regime, an important ingredient in the Komlós--Major--Tusnády approximation controlling deviations between the empirical process and a corresponding sequence of Brownian bridges.
+Cressie's line of reasoning was also adapted by \cite{MR4630543} to study the asymptotic behavior of the median of the negative binomial distribution jittered by a uniform, settling an open question of \cite{MR4135709}.
+The proof of Theorem~\ref{thm:LLT} uses a similar elementary approach; see Appendix~\ref{app:proofs.univariate} for details.

 Below, graphical evidence is provided for the validity of the log-ratio expansion in Theorem~\ref{thm:LLT}.
 Three levels of approximation are compared for the case $\lambda = \mu^2$ (or equivalently, $\omega=1$).
 Define